Legal requirement to be on the register

 - Provides that the register is divided into parts, each of which has a title indicative of the qualifications, education or training necessary to be on that part (article 6).

-- Entitles a nurse or midwife to use the title corresponding to the part on which they are registered (article 6).
+- Entitles a nurse, midwife or nursing associate to use the title corresponding to the part on which they are registered (article 6).

 - Makes it an offence for someone to falsely represent themselves as being on the register, or on a part of it; to use a title to which they are not entitled; or to falsely represent themselves as having qualifications in nursing or midwifery (article 44).

-Taken together, these provisions make it a legal requirement for any nurse or midwife practising in the UK to be on our register.
+Taken together, these provisions make it a legal requirement for any nurse or midwife practising in the UK or nursing associate practising in England to be on our register.